cs673-team-hex/UserInterface/README.md

-# This is the server for Black Jack game.
+# This is the final client program for Black Jack

 Set up
 ============

 1. Using Netbeans

    Load the root folder into the project, compile.

 2. Using Eclipse

    Load all the files from the src, compile.

 Usage